ami-iit/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 Once the frequency range is covered the amplitude is increased by `delta_current_increment`.
 The starting amplitude is set by `min_delta_current`, while the final one by `max_delta_current`.

-Note that for some motors, such as the `ankles` ones, the initial current `current_0` is not the measured one at the starting position, but is set to `0`.
+For each motor, if the respecitive boolean in the `bypass_motor_current_measure` vector is set to `true`, then the initial current `current_0` is not the measured one at the starting position, but is set to `0`.

 Each current sinusoidal signal is repeated for each starting position.